microsoft/ebpf-for-windows/docs/InstallEbpf.md

 to install eBPF on all Windows nodes in a Kubernetes cluster.

 1. Deploy the binaries to `C:\Temp` on the machine (Windows Host) where you built the binaries.
-   Start an admin Powershell on Windows Host and do `.\scripts\deploy-ebpf`.
+   Start an admin Powershell on the Windows Host and do `.\scripts\deploy-ebpf`.

 2. Build ebpf-for-windows image.